The Challenge IV Program

 Ancient Literature (First and Second Semesters)

 Ancient literature of Greek and Roman poets is the prime focus of the literature seminars.

 Students analyze, discuss, and examine each epic work through a biblical lens.

 Students complete a thorough study and dramatically interpret portions of each literature selection in conjunction with the companion guide.

 Students practice rhetorical skills by leading seminar discussions and performing dramatic interpretations.

-Language and Literature (First and Second Semesters)
+Virgil and Assorted Translations (First and Second Semesters)